witfyl-ravped/urbit-react-cookbook/README.md

 <li>Choose your group from "Select a Group" dropdown under the "Remove Group" header and click "Remove Group".<br>
 <li>Click OK and verify that the group and its tile has been removed from Landscape.<br>
 <li>Also verify that the channel it contained is no longer listed in either of the "Select a Channel" drop down menus.<br>

+###### Removing Channel Metadata

+<li>This is a work in progress.
+There seems to be a bug in which channel metadata lingers after its parent group is deleted.
+I've been attempting to clear it and will add this functionality once the issue is resolved